luau-lang/rfcs/docs/user-defined-type-functions.md

 </details>

 To give warnings, developers can use `print()` with custom warning messages.
 To fail reductions, developers can use `error()` with custom error messages.
-If nothing is returned by the type function, it will fail to reduce with the default message: "Failed to reduce \<Name\> type function with no return values".
+If nothing is returned by the type function, it will fail to reduce with the default message: "Failed to reduce \<Name\> type function with no return value".
+If the return value of the type function is not an instance of typelib, it will fail to reduce with the message: "Failed to reduce \<Name\> type function with non-typelib return value".

 To allow Luau developers to modify the runtime values of types in type functions, this RFC proposes introducing a new userdata called `typelib`.
 A `typelib` object is a runtime representation of all types within the program and provides a basic set of library methods that can be used to modify types.
 As such, under the hood, the `typelib` library will closely mimic the implementation of static types in Luau Analysis.
 Most importantly, they are *only accessible within type functions* and are *not a runtime type for other use cases than type functions*.